-Article 7(1) is hereby amended by the substitution of the words of all members of the National Assembly for subclauses 7(1)(b)(i), (ii) and (iii) and the deletion of the remainder of subclause (b) and the deletion of subclause (c).
+Article 7(1) is hereby amended by the substitution of the words "of all members of the National Assembly" for subclauses 7(1)(b)(i), (ii) and (iii) and the deletion of the remainder of subclause (b) and the deletion of subclause (c).

 The State President will be elected by simple majority by the National Assembly.
 Provision already exist for an acting State President who serves when the State President is unable to act, or dies.
-He/she will set in motion new elections.
 No provision is made for permanent Deputy or Vice President.
 The possible benefit of having such an office may be considered.